 Talent loading gel into chamber

-Load the gel with 3, 6, and 12 microliters of each proteoliposome sample [1], 2 microliters of the protein size marker [2], and 10 microliters of bovine serum albumin standards [3].
+Load the gel with 2 microliters of the protein size marker [2], 3, 6, and 12 microliters of each proteoliposome sample [1], and 10 microliters of bovine serum albumin standards [3].

 Talent adding sample to gel

-Talent addling size marker to gel, with size marker container visible in frame
+Talent addling size marker to gel, with size marker container visible in frame Please move shot 7.2.2. (size marker) before shot 7.2.1.

 Talent adding standard to gel, with standard container visible in frame

-After loading, run the gel for 30 minutes at 52 milliamps and 400 volts [1] followed by staining with Coomassie brilliant blue dye [2].
+After loading samples, run the electrophoresis [1] followed by staining the gel with Coomassie brilliant blue dye [2].

 Talent turning on voltage